metafloor/bwip-js/README.md

 }
 ```

+When named encoders are imported, the `bcid` value in the options object is ignored.

 <a name="electron-example"></a>
 ## Electron Example

-There has been some changes to the Electron bundler, and it may pull in either the
+There have been some changes to the Electron bundler, and it may pull in either the
 nodejs or browser module, depending on your version of Electron.
 The example below
 assumes the nodejs module.